sethchad/project-4-frontend/README.md

 After multiple attempts to force the component to rerender in different ways, ultimately I changed the 'X' next to the ingredient item to a form with hidden input fields so that I could pass the index numbers of the meal and the ingredients in their respective arrays back to the delete function in the App component, in addition to the ingredient's id number, which was the only value needed for the axios delete call.
 I used the indexes to update the list of meals and ingredients in this.state prior to the axios call, which resolved the issue.

 ## Future Development
 Future releases could include adding a third party API call to Google Maps or Leaflet to use the 'Location' attribute of a meal to render a map on the meal detail page.
-This would be convenient if the user had a meal at a particular restaurant and wanted to remember it, or if a meal was from a specific region or city.
+This would be convenient if the user had a meal at a particular restaurant and wanted to see a map without going to another app, or if a meal was from a specific region or city.